-We mentioned that famous offline brands can be very self-promotional and still attract large fan and follower numbers and maintain good levels of interaction.
+We’ve mentioned previously that famous brands can be very self-promotional on social media and still attract large fan and follower numbers and maintain good levels of interaction.
 We call it the ‘social media diffusion effect’.
 Here’s why.

-These well-know brands have two major benefits over lesser-known brands when it comes to growing their social media presence.
+These well-known brands have two major benefits over lesser-known brands when it comes to growing their social media presence.

 1) an established offline presence